spc476/a09/README.txt

 				This is for code meant to run with either
 				ECB or DECB.  n can be between 0 and 9.

+			.OPT BASIC EXEC

+				Emit an EXEC call to the BASIC output.
+The address used is the one specified with the
+				END directive.

 			.OPT BASIC INCR <delta>

 				Set the line incrmement for subsequence